Show code cell source

 Learning objectives#

-Learn how to add history-related predictors to NeMoS GLM
+Include history-related predictors to NeMoS GLM.

 Basis